moiristo/settler/README.md

   Note that this will always work regardless of the `editable` attribute, so be careful when using this method!

-* The `Settler::Setting` model performs a soft delete when it is destroyed, meaning the record is not really destroyed, but just marked as deleted.
+* The `Settler::ORM::Activerecord::Setting` model performs a soft delete when it is destroyed, meaning the record is not really destroyed, but just marked as deleted.
 The reason for doing this is because settings are reloaded from the configuration file when your application is (re)started, unless a setting is already